springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 def transition_rate(G, node, status, parameters):
     '''This function needs to return the rate at which `node` changes status.
     For the model we are assuming, it should return 1 if `node` has at least 2 infected partners and 0 otherwise.
-The information the threshold is passed in in the tuple `parameters`.
+The information about the threshold is provided in the tuple `parameters`.
     '''

     r = parameters[0] #the threshold